oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > Neither `baseScore` nor `baseSeverity` has the correct value according to the specification.

-> A tool MAY implement setting the correct values as computed according to the specification as quick fix.
+> A tool MAY set the correct values as computed according to the specification as quick fix.

 ### 4.1.10 Inconsistent CVSS